 Herb and Garlic Marinated Olives

-Herb and Garlic Marinated Olives are an easy and impressive, gluten-free appetizer recipe to whip together several days ahead of a party or get together.
-Pour the olives into a bowl then watch your guests devour them!
+Herb and Garlic Marinated Olives are an easy yet impressive appetizer recipe you can whip together several days ahead of a party or get together.

 - 2 cups pitted Italian green olives